Angelo Dam Project

 Now, the dam is providing power, which is being sold back to NSP.
 Electronics students start using the facility as a learning laboratory in fall 2014.

-A community ribbon-cutting and open house will be held in fall 2014.
+A community open house will be held in spring 2015.